Westfield Fountain Gate: In popular culture

 Fountain Gate Shopping Centre is named as the mall frequented by the characters in the popular television series Kath & Kim.
-Scenes in the show are filmed at Fountain Gate and at another Westfield complex, Westfield Southland.
+Scenes in the show were filmed at Fountain Gate and at Westfield Southland.

 Fountain Gate Shopping Centre was a filming location in the feature film Bad Eggs where, in the first scene, a car rolls into the actual shopping centre; in the film, the mall is named Crystal Heights Shop Kingdom.

 Transport

 Narre Warren railway station is approximately 1 km away from the centre and is linked by a number of bus routes to Westfield Fountain Gate.
 Some regional buses also stop at Fountain Gate.

 The Hallam Bypass, a new section of the Monash Freeway opened in 2003, passes beside the complex and can be viewed from the windows in the food court.
 A trail known as the Hallam Bypass Trail, constructed at the same time, runs beside the centre on the north-east side, providing access for cyclists and pedestrians.